aurbano/aurbano.eu/_posts/wp/2008-09-12-bypassflash-bios-password.md

 You can flash the BIOS using the jumper you\'ll find nearby, but it depends on the manufacturer so I won\'t go into detail.

-For other types of passwords you can check [ScratchDrive ][1]for some good information and free programs, although I won\'t go into detail here.
+For other types of passwords you can check [ScratchDrive ][1] for some good information and free programs, although I won\'t go into detail here.
-Any comments or problems you find ask them below.

  [1]: http://scratchdrive.com/downloads.php

-Cheers,